Ghana coach Appiah advised to restructure goalkeepers' pecking order for Africa Cup of Nations | Goal.com

 Former Ghana shot-stopper Abukari Damba has urged Black Stars coach James Appiah to put Asante Kotoko's Felix Annan ahead of France-based Lawrence Ati-Zigi on the national team's goalkeepers' pecking order ahead of the Africa Cup of Nations (Afcon) in Egypt.

-The two men and Richard Ofori of South African outfit Maritzburg United make up the west Africans' three chosen goalkeepers for the June 21-July 19 championship.
+The two men and Richard Ofori of South African outfit Maritzburg United are Ghana's three goalkeepers for the June 21-July 19 championship.

-There has been no doubts about who holds the starting position as Ofori firmly holds the spot but Ati-Zigi's position ahead of Annan has been a major talking point in recent times.
+There has been no doubts about who holds the starting position which belongs to Ofori but Ati-Zigi's position ahead of Annan has been a major talking point in recent times.

 “I think Felix Annan should be number two ahead of Ati-Zigi because when it comes to game time, Felix has been more active and competitive,” Damba, a member of Ghana's squads at the 1992 Afcon, said on Happy FM.